 Converts virtual species samples generated with the virtualspecies

-) object compatible with gcube workflows.
+package into a spatial (sf) object compatible with gcube workflows.

 Optionally extracts values from raster layers at the sample locations.